Panterrich/JCC/README.md

 ## Test CPU

-The CPU test was run for 10 million times of calculating the quadratic equation, the average time was 18 min 3 sec, and the number of callgrind instructions was 7,760,875,990,887.
+The CPU test was run for 10 million times of calculating the quadratic equation, the average time was 42,195 sec, and the number of callgrind instructions was 195,040,740,609.
 And this is despite the fact that all verifiers were disabled for the test

 ## Test JCC without optimizations